Johnson County, Iowa: History

 Johnson County was established in December 1837 by the legislature of the Wisconsin Territory, one of thirteen counties established by that body in a comprehensive act.
 The county's area was partitioned from Dubuque County, and was not initially provided with a civil government, instead being governed by Cedar County officials.
-It was originally named for the US Vice President Richard M. Johnson.
-In 2020, the Johnson County Board of Supervisors voted unanimously to change the county's namesake to be Lulu Merle Johnson, the first black woman in the state to get her doctorate.
+It was originally named for the US Vice President Richard M. Johnson (1780–1850).
+In 2020, the Johnson County Board of Supervisors voted unanimously to change the county's namesake to be Lulu Merle Johnson (1907–1995), the first black woman in the state to earn a doctorate.
+Vice President Johnson had a common law wife whom he could not marry since it was against the laws at that time to have an interracial marriage.
+They had two children together and she was in charge of his plantation when he was away on business.
+He was open about his relationship with her which was unusual for the time.
+Many feel that either namesake is worthy.

 The first courthouse in the county was a two-story log cabin structure, built in 1838 in the settlement of Napoleon, about two miles south of the current courthouse.
 The building stood across from what later would become the James McCollister Farmstead on land later owned by Philip Clark.

 After Iowa City was established by fiat as the new territorial capitol of Iowa, the county seat was removed there.
 The second Johnson County Courthouse, the first in Iowa City, was built on Lot 8 Block 8 of the County Seat Addition to Iowa City in 1842 for $3,690.
 This location was in the southeast corner of the intersection of Harrison and Clinton Streets.
 The building was 56 x 28 feet and two stories tall.
 It was built by James Trimble, who had previously built the first jail.

 A third courthouse was built in 1857 in the courthouse square on Clinton Street between Court and Harrison Streets.
 It was used until 1901, after cracks appeared in its south wall in 1899.
 The building was apparently built of brick with stone and wood ornamentation.

 The Richardsonian Romanesque style courthouse in use today was designed by the firm of Rush, Bowman and Rush of Grand Rapids, Michigan.
 It was bid at a cost of $111,000 and built by the firm Rowson & Son of Johnson County.
 The cornerstone was laid in December 1899.
 The building's tower was based on Henry Hobson Richardson's design for the spire of Trinity Church in Boston.
 The building was dedicated on June 8, 1901.
 The currently unused jail that stands to the west of the courthouse was designed by C.L.
 Wundt of Burlington, Iowa on behalf of the Stewart Iron Works in Cleveland and bid for $14,000.